ibm-cloud-docs/power-iaas/connect-azure-multicloud.md

 :   A connection between any two endpoints on the Megaport network.
 Most connections support capacity ranging from 1 Mbps to 10 Gbps.

 Microsoft Azure ExpressRoute (ER)
-:   Extends your On-premises networks into the Microsoft cloud over a private connection with the help of a connectivity provider.
+:   Extends your {{site.data.keyword.on-prem}} networks into the Microsoft cloud over a private connection with the help of a connectivity provider.

 Microsoft Azure virtual network gateway
-:   A service that enables you to establish connectivity between your `virtual network (vNet)` in Microsoft Azure and your On-premises infrastructure.
+:   A service that enables you to establish connectivity between your `virtual network (vNet)` in Microsoft Azure and your {{site.data.keyword.on-prem}} infrastructure.

 ### Building the interconnectivity
 {: #build-interconnect}